PGM-Lab/InferPy/docs/notes/gettingGuiding.rst

 -  Allows a simple definition and inference of probabilistic models containing deep neural networks.

--  The models that can be defined in InferPy are those that can be defined using Edward2 (i.e., ``tfp.edward2``, whose probability distribuions are mainly inherited from the module ``distributions`` in the tensorflow-probability package.
+-  The models that can be defined in InferPy are those that can be defined using Edward2 (i.e., ``tfp.edward2``, whose probability distributions are mainly inherited from the module ``distributions`` in the tensorflow-probability package.

--  Edward's drawback is that for the model definition, the user has to manage complex multidimensional arrays called tensors.
+-  Edward's drawback is that for the model definition, the user has to manage complex multi-dimensional arrays called tensors.
 By contrast, in InferPy all the parameters in a model can be defined using the standard Python types (compatibility with Numpy is available as well).